-Larpool Hall, set in 14 acres of grounds, is great for energetic kids and is conveniently located close to the rugged North East coast, making it ideal for our guided family walking holidays.
+With its 14 acres of grounds, Larpool Hall is great for energetic kids and is conveniently located close to the rugged North East coast, making it ideal for our family walking holidays.

-- Walk along the coast to the fishing village of Staithes, the setting for Old Jack's Boat on CBeebies
+- Explore Staithes, the setting for Old Jack's Boat on CBeebies

-- Take a steam train to Goathland, Hogsmeade station in the Harry Potter films
+- Take the steam train to Goathland - Hogsmeade station in the Harry Potter films

 Larpool Hall has 28 newly refurbished bedrooms in the main building.
 Rooms at the front of the house enjoy wonderful views across the Esk Valley.

 These rooms are all ensuite and furnished to a good standard.
 They include:

 These rooms are slightly larger and/or have a better view.
 They include: